The International Trade Blog Export Compliance

 The Problems with the Consolidated Screening List

-The Consolidated Screening List is handy, but it has several major deficiencies exporters must know about.
+The Consolidated Screening List is handy, but it has some deficiencies exporters must know about.

 - Most importantly, the Consolidated Screening List is not a complete list.
-The nine lists are just a fraction of the scores of lists exporters must check.
+The 13 lists are just a fraction of the scores of lists exporters must check.

-- The Consolidated Screening List is not updated in real time.
-The website itself notes that it is not updated real time, and the ultimate responsiblity (of the exporter) is to check the Federal Register and see the latest names added, as there may be a lag before those names are added to the individual list including, but not limited to, the consolidated list.
+- The Consolidated Screening List is not updated in real-time.
+The website itself notes that it is updated each day, but it is the responsibility of the individual agencies to make these updates available for the list.
+As their website states, it is the ultimate responsibility of the exporter to check the Federal Register and see the latest names added, as there may be a lag before those names are added to the individual list including, but not limited to, the consolidated list.

-If that’s too tedious, don’t sacrifice your export compliance—use Shipping Solutions export document software to quickly check multiple lists at once.
-Shipping Solutions Professional's Export Compliance Module continuously monitors the Federal Register to make sure all the latest names and addresses are part of its consolidated list.
+If that’s too tedious, don’t sacrifice your export compliance—use Shipping Solutions' Restricted Party Screening (RPS) Wizard to quickly check multiple lists at once.
+The RPS Wizard continuously monitors the Federal Register to make sure all the latest names and addresses are part of its consolidated list.
 With Shipping Solutions software you can check all the required government lists by just clicking a button, so you have (at least!)
 125 fewer things to worry about.

-The Export Compliance Module relies on sophisticated algorithms that identify the close matches in your screening process, including misspellings, alternate spellings, different formats for addresses, and company names.
+The RPS Wizard relies on sophisticated algorithms that identify the close matches in your screening process, including misspellings, alternate spellings, different formats for addresses and company names.
 It provides a more comprehensive review of each list and an indication of the likelihood of a potential match.
-Of course Shipping Solutions Professional software tells you if there’s a 100% match on a name or address; more importantly, it tells you if a contact is a 95% match or a 72% match or some other potential match.
+Of course, the RPS Wizard tells you if there’s a 100% match on a name or address; more importantly, it tells you if a contact is a 95% match or a 72% match or some other potential match.
 With that information, you can make more informed decisions about your potential international business partners.

-We have an extensive archive of export compliance articles on the Shipping Solutions International Trade Blog.
-Here are a few selected articles:
+We have an extensive archive of export compliance articles on Passages: The International Trade Blog.
+Here are selected resources: